Amid Rising Global Risks, India Needs A Predictable Business Environment

 “Growth built on compressed public investment, with a fiscal buffer eroding under geopolitical pressure, job creation that hasn’t kept pace — that is a number worth interrogating, not just celebrating,” Mitali Nikore, Founder and Chief Economist, Nikore Associates, told The Secretariat.

-Artificial Intelligence (AI) has already disrupted the job market.
+Artificial Intelligence (AI) has begun to somewhat disrupt the jobs market.
 “Higher AI exposure is associated with slower hiring, especially among multinational affiliates,” Nikore said, adding that the South Asian firms supplying goods and services to more AI-exposed foreign companies have also experienced slower hiring.
 “The disruption can be felt,” she said.

 A large number of MSMEs have started to feel the heat due to the global energy shocks.
 “Not only has the logistics cost increased, but the price of raw material, including natural gas and liquified petroleum gas (LPG), and its availability has become a cause for concern.
 Production has slowed down, and if things don’t get resolved soon, it could be a big blow,” an MSME promoter said.

-Meanwhile, the Asian Development Bank, in its report, projected a growth rate of 6.9% for India in 2026, accelerating to 7.3% in 2027, supported by resilient domestic consumption, outpacing the entire Asia-Pacific.
+Meanwhile, the Asian Development Bank has also revised India's growth forecast to 6.9% in 2026, accelerating to 7.3% in 2027, supported by resilient domestic consumption, outpacing the entire Asia-Pacific.
+The Reserve Bank of India too projected a growth rate of 6.9% for the current financial year.

 This is a free story, Feel free to share.